PA Attorney General Sues Nursing Homes

 These chains made use of big marketing budgets to misrepresent portray a large staff capable of meeting the needs of many elderly residents.
 Apparently, acquiring new business and maximizing profits takes precedence over providing the care our elderly citizens need in the twilight of their years.

-The attorneys general teamed up with private law firms to file these suits.
+The attorney general teamed up with private law firms to file these suits.
 It's taken far too long for someone to stand up and demand accountability from nursing homes and care facilities, but thankfully we have the public and private sector coming together to fight back against these injustices.

 In October of 2016, Reliant agreed on a settlement for $2 million.
 Hopefully, more public and private representatives are encouraged to hold nursing homes more accountable for a high standard of care.